longod/DPS-Tooltips/README.md

 # DPS Tooltips

-This mod analytically calculates weapon DPS and displays it in the weapon tooltip.
+This mod analytically calculates weapon DPS and displays it in weapon tooltips.

 I wonder if a dagger with lots of enchantments is better for this player character or another two-handed sword with lots of enchantments.